 Geothermal is a relatively clean source of energy, it's cheap, renewable if handled correctly and very reliable.
 However, geothermal energy can only be utilized in specific locations around the globe.
 The infrastructure of such a plant is something of an eyesore and some heavy metal and hydrogen sulfide pollution can be expected as it reaches the surface with the hot steam.
 Most of those problems can be minimized but it requires extra safeguards and cost.

-The greatest problem with hydro power is the land that goes underwater for the reservoir.
+The greatest problem with hydropower is the land that goes underwater for the reservoir.
 In some areas landmass would be much better used to grow food than sunk underwater for electricity.
-Also hydro power plants can only be built were there is a steady supply of rainwater.
+Also, hydropower plants can only be built where there is a steady supply of rainwater.
 This limits the use of them globally.
-The Hoover dam in the US is probably the most famous hydro power dam in the world.
+The Hoover dam in the US is probably the most famous hydropower dam in the world.

 Nuclear energy uses nuclear fission to heat water.
 The hot steam is then used to turn turbines that generate electricity, much in the same way as geothermal plants, the difference being that in geothermal the hot steam comes directly from the ground.

 Fusion energy is still in development and might end up being an ideal future energy source.
-In fusion power plants the energy should come from fusing together two hydrogen atoms to form a helium atom, which is the same process that runs our sun.
+In a fusion power plant, the energy comes from fusing together two hydrogen atoms to form a helium atom, which is the same process that runs our sun.
 So, yes, to generate fusion energy you would need to have a miniature sun under control.
-Technically, this form of energy would not be considered a renewable source, however the amount of hydrogen on the planet is so great that it could supply us with energy far into the future.
+Technically, this form of energy would not be considered a renewable source, however, the amount of hydrogen on the planet is so great that it could supply us with energy far into the future.

 The problems here is the difficulty in controlling the fusion.
 The technical know-how required to built and maintain such a facility would also be a massive hindrance to less developed countries.
 There is also no real guarantee that this will ever work properly, only time will tell.

 There are also ideas going around for future energy sources that could be harnessed in the near or far future.
-Ideas such as tapping into the natural magnetism of earth, harnessing plasma gas extracted from deep boreholes, collecting electricity from lightnings and even earth orbiting solar power plants which beam energy down to earth.
+Ideas such as tapping into the natural magnetism of earth, harnessing plasma gas extracted from deep boreholes, collecting electricity from bolts of lightning and even earth-orbiting solar power plants which beam energy down to earth.

 These ideas are more in the realm of science fiction at this point, yet who can say what breakthroughs in energy technology will turn into a great future alternative energy source.